AnezkaH/Labnotebook/Diary/2019 February.md

 This file contains daily entries for February 2019

+# 20th Wednesday February

+* reading paper limitations and pitfalls of GWE
+* scholarship application
+* looking at feedback of reviewers for report

 # 19th Tuesday February

 * Genome wide estimation (GWE) hui with Phil, Tony, Michael, Matt and myself